Plate Solving Software for Astrophotography

 Plate solving is a method that astronomers use to find an object in the sky based on its coordinates.
 Every deep sky object that is known has two coordinates, an RA value, and a Dec value. these are similar to the GPS coordinates we use to identify a place but these correspond to a position in the sky.

-The Right Ascension value is the latitude and the Declination is the longitude of celestial coordinates.
+The Right Ascension value is the latitude, and the Declination is the longitude of celestial coordinates.
 Your telescope, after being correctly aligned, can move to the coordinates specified for a given object and find it.
-The problem comes when, as usually happens, your telescope is slightly off alignment and misses its target by a fraction.
-I have found that if my telescope missed by a millimeter this was way off because think about it, these objects are tiny and very far away.
+The problem comes when your telescope is slightly off alignment and misses its target by a fraction.
+I have found that if my telescope missed by a millimetre this was way off because think about it, these objects are tiny and very far away.

 Plate solving does the following: